What gives you joy and satisfaction

 Although internet experience is not the same thing, of course, as face-to-face interaction, it can be close to that.
 If you like, you can equip your computer with a camera and/or a microphone, so that with some internet services (though not most of them), you can actually have live communication.
 But even without those extra features, the internet has many advantages.
 For one thing, there are always other people out there, so no matter when you’re in the mood for interaction, it’s available.
 For another thing, there are many different ways you can interact, so no matter what you’re in the mood for, you can find it.
 And since you don’t have to leave home, you don’t have to make yourself presentable (yes, if you have a camera attached, you can turn it off!), and if you have trouble getting around, well, you don’t need to worry about that.
 If you are vision- or hearing-impaired, you can get appropriate modifications to your computer.

-If computers still make you uncomfortable, you can take classes in the basics (another excuse to get out and connect with people).
-Or just ask around – these days, moderate familiarity with computers is commonplace enough so that a lot of people can help you out.
+If computers and other electronics are foreign territory to you, you can take classes in the basics (another excuse to get out and connect with people).
+Or just ask around – these days, moderate familiarity with computers is commonplace enough so that a lot of people (including most young people) can help you out.
 Computer retailers are also happy to help you, though they are likely to charge you something for their time.

 - Free resources: